Maybe Accepting Guests

 Your attention is the most powerful creative tool you have.
 Cherish it and use it well.

 Once a girl fell in love with a beautiful city named Vienna and decided to live there.
-She actually made it and along the way she found another love, the Love of her life.
-And as if that was not enough, she saw a dancer moving like a snake, with the strength and grace of a Godess and fell in love for the third time, got lucky and is now dancing with other tribal ladies.
-So now she is dancing through the life, with the life, and sometmies out of it, all to the rythm of her heart...
+She actually made it and along the way she found another loves, big and small ones...
+And as if that was not enough, she saw a dancer moving like a snake, with the strength and grace of a Goddess and fell in love for life, got lucky and is now dancing with other tribal ladies.
+Dancing through the life, with the life, and sometimes out of it, all to the rhythm of her heart...

 Verum, sine mendacio, certum et verissimum: Quod est inferius est sicut quod est superius, et quod est superius est sicut quod est inferius, ad perpetranda miracula rei unius.